 Torch + spare batteries* Wet gear (swimmers, shirt & shorts)

 Plastic bag for wet gear Bush Hat* (issued)

 Sun screen & insect repellent (tube or roll-on only)

 Change of underwear & socks*

 *Available for purchase from TAS Clothing Shop

-All participating students will be issued with all required equipment by the TAS Q-Store.
+All members of The Armidale School Cadet Unit (TASCU) will be issued with required equipment by the TAS Q-Store on joining the unit.
 If this equipment is lost or damaged, it must be replaced at students’ own cost.
-Many items in the list above can be purchased from the TAS Clothing Shop and have been selected specifically for their suitability for TAS Activities use and reasonable cost.
-Clothing that has been outgrown can be replaced at no charge at Q-Store by arrangement with the School Quartermaster.
+Many items in the list above can be purchased from the TAS Clothing Shop and have been selected specifically for their suitability for TASCU use and reasonable cost.
+Clothing that has been outgrown can be replaced at no charge at Q-Store by arrangement with the Quartermaster.